LIV Army Corps: May – July

 In response to his letter, Frießner was summoned to the Führer headquarters on 14 July, with Model, now commander of Army Group Centre, in attendance.
 During this meeting, as well as another one on 18 July, both commanders stressed the emergency of their respective army groups.
 Hitler was initially adamant that the Baltic had to be held, but ultimately agreed to withdraw to the Latvia line as the 2nd and 3rd Baltic Fronts broke through the positions between the 16th and 18th Armies.
 In the meantime, the hole between Army Group North and Army Group Centre also grew larger and widened to 70 kilometers on 16 July.
 The Soviet forces aimed at Daugavpils in Latvia to push to the Baltic Sea and to cut off the entirety of Army Group North.

 Pressured by the Soviet advance, Frießner demanded permission to withdraw to the Marienburg Line.
 In response, he was notified of his dismissal from command on 23 July.
 Nominally, this dismissal was an exchange of command with Ferdinand Schörner, as Schörner took Frießner's post at Army Group North and Frießner was in exchange assigned to Schörner's previous post at Army Group South Ukraine.
 Hitler, outraged by Frießner's criticisms of his command, intended Schörner to be a more loyal commander of Army Group North.
 However, the first major action that Schörner took was to order a withdrawal on 26 July.
 Army Group North was to evacuate from Daugavpils and move to the Marienburg Line.

-August 1944
+August – September

 On 6 August, Schörner repeated the suggestion of his predecessor Frießner and argued for the evacuation of Army Detachment Narva, still stuck in Estonia, from Tallinn.
 Hitler again refused, hoping that reinforcements could re-establish the connection of the German forces in Latvia to Army Detachment Narva.
 Schörner repeated his demand, this time in form of an ultimatum, in which he threatened to withdraw regardless of orders should he not receive support immediately.
 In response, Hitler ordered the rapid deployment of the 31st Infantry Division, using Junkers Ju 52 transport planes, to Army Group North.
 Hitler did this in spite of a fuel shortage.

 In the meantime, the forces of Army Detachment Narva were seriously threatened by Soviet forces advancing via Võru.
 Only with significant effort did the German defenders manage to slow the Soviet advance with the use of a blocking position north of Tartu.